arun5493/simpleDB/README.md

 Project Description

-Task 1 (Optional).
-Extended the FileMgr class so that it includes code for maintaining useful statistics such as number of blocks read/written.
+Task 1: Extended the FileMgr class so that it includes code for maintaining useful statistics such as number of blocks read/written.
 Added a new method getFileStatistics() to the class that will return these statistics.
 Modified the methods commit and rollback of the class RemoteConnectionImpl (in package simpledb.remote) so that they print these statistics.
 The result will be that the server prints the statistics for each SQL statement it executes.
 Note that your code can obtain the FileMgr object by calling the static method SimpleDB.fileMgr (in the package simpledb.server).

 Task 2: Buffer Management.
 This task has three subtasks: